j4cobgarby/octOs/docs/filesystem.md

 each drive type will contain various functions for operating on that type of drive (`drivetype_t`)

- - The name of the drive type (e.g. ATA PIO-mode)
+ - The name of the drive type (e.g. "ATA-PIO")
+ - The amount of bytes per sector
  - A pointer to a function to read a sector
  - A pointer to a function to write to a sector

-The filesystem ID is described more below.

 Attributes are described as bit flags in `attr`.
 All attributes are defined as C #defines, beginning with `DRIVE_ATTR_`, in virtfs.h.